Traditional Tabletop Ideas

 I love the glass containers filled with pinecones surrounded by faux snow.

-The addition of red napkins to an otherwise neutral palette of pine and cream is festive punch of color.
+The addition of red napkins to an otherwise neutral palette of pine and cream is a festive punch of color.

 Here is another neutral table with a cheery pop of green placemats.